fubar2/treeval_gal/synteny/README.md

 #### Recipe:

-If the reference is ref and the syntenic genome reference is synt, then run minimap2 with `synt` as the reference, and `ref` as the reads to map.
-Set the output to `paf`
+If the reference is `ref` and the syntenic genome reference is `synt`, then run minimap2 with `synt` as the reference, and `ref` as the reads to map and be sure to set the advanced options output format to `paf`, or use the workflow below.

 The resulting paf can be provided on the JBrowse tool form together with `synt` as the genome.